The Art of Getting By

 The Art of Getting By is a 2011 American romantic comedy-drama film written and directed by Gavin Wiesen in his feature directorial debut, and starring Freddie Highmore, Emma Roberts, Michael Angarano, Elizabeth Reaser, Sam Robards, Rita Wilson, and Blair Underwood.
 The film follows George (Highmore), a lonely high school senior who forms an unlikely bond with a popular classmate, Sally (Roberts).

 The film premiered under the title Homework at the Sundance Film Festival on January 23, 2011.
 It was given a limited theatrical release in the United States on June 17, 2011, by Fox Searchlight Pictures.
+The film was a box-office flop, grossing $2 million on a $4 million budget, and received unfavorable reviews from critics, who criticized the writing, but Highmore and Roberts were praised for their performances.

 Plot

 George Zinavoy is a lonely senior at a Manhattan preparatory school with a penchant for drawing and a nihilistic worldview.
 Obsessed with the inevitability of death, he never does homework and skips school frequently; as a result, he is placed on academic probation.
 One day while on the school roof, George encounters classmate Sally Howe smoking.
 When a teacher appears, he pulls out a cigarette and takes the fall for her.
 They become friends.

 On Career Day at school, George meets young artist Dustin Heath, who becomes a mentor of sorts to George.
 He brings Sally with him to visit Dustin at his studio in Brooklyn and it becomes apparent that Dustin finds her attractive.
 She invites George to a New Year's Eve party, where she dances with an ex-boyfriend while George gets drunk, goes outside, throws up, and falls asleep on the street.
 Finding him there, Sally takes him to her place, putting him to bed on a pull-out next to her bed.
 They grow closer and George becomes more involved in school.

 On Valentine's Day, George and Sally go out to dinner, and she starts asking questions about what he thinks of her.
 He is evasive, and she asks him if he will have sex with her.
 When George freezes, Sally backtracks and claims she was joking, as she considers him her only real friend.
 He becomes withdrawn and leaves early.
 As George continually avoids Sally and ignores her calls, she meets with Dustin at a bar one evening and flirts with him.
 Though Dustin initially resists Sally's advances out of respect for George, they soon begin a relationship.